MrDark/pokemon-universe/Packages/mysql/README.markdown

 * 0.2.3 - Fixes issue #6 - thanks to Tom Lee [[thomaslee]](/thomaslee).
 * 0.2.2 - Resolves issue #16.
 * 0.2.1 - Updated to work with latest release of Go plus 1 or 2 minor tweaks.
-* 0.2.0 - Functions have been reworked and now always return os.Error to provide a generic and consistant design.
+* 0.2.0 - Functions have been reworked and now always return os.Error to provide a generic and consistent design.
 Improved logging output.
 Improved client stability.
 Removed length vs buffered length checks as they don't work with packets > 4096 bytes.
 Added new Escape function, although this is currently only suitiable for short strings.
 Tested library with much larger databases such as multi-gigabyte tables and multi-megabyte blogs.
 Many minor bug fixes.
 Resolved issue #3, #4 and #5.

 0.1.x series [deprecated]